Farrah Fawcett: Later career

-That same year, Robert Duvall chose Fawcett to play the role of his wife in The Apostle, which was an independent feature film that he was producing.
+Also in 1997, Robert Duvall chose Fawcett to play the role of his wife in The Apostle, which was an independent feature film that he was producing.
 She received an Independent Spirit Award nomination for Best Supporting Female for the film.
 In 2000, she worked with director Robert Altman in the feature film Dr. T & the Women, as the wife of Richard Gere.
 (Her character has a mental breakdown, leading to Fawcett's first fully nude appearance.)

 Around 2001, Fawcett befriended artist and designer Christopher Ciccone.
 Ciccone mentioned Fawcett inviting him to view her abstract paintings and sculptures in his book, Life with My Sister Madonna.
 In 2002, Fawcett's collaboration with sculptor Keith Edmier was exhibited at the Los Angeles County Museum of Art in a show titled Contemporary Projects 7: Keith Edmier and Farrah Fawcett 2000.
 The exhibit was later displayed at The Andy Warhol Museum in Pittsburgh, Pennsylvania.
 The sculpture was also presented in a series of photographs and a book by Rizzoli.

 In November 2003, Fawcett prepared for her Broadway debut in a production of Bobbi Boland, the tragicomic tale of a former Miss Florida.
 However, the show never officially opened when it closed during preview performances.
 Fawcett was described as "vibrating with frustration" at the producer's extraordinary decision to cancel the production; just days earlier, the same producer closed an Off-Broadway show she had been backing.